Seed Grant Programs

 The awards of approximately $30,000 each have gone to six projects that started January 1, 2021:

-After one year of the seed grants (January 2022), our initial assessment data indicate that these funded projects resulted in:
+After two years of the seed grants (winter 2023), our assessment data indicate that these funded projects resulted in:

 Postdoctoral Scholars Program (2021)